 Kawarayu Public Bath

 This is one of the un-staffed onsens in the area.
-It is situated right above a hot spring source that deposits water right into the onsen.
-The onsen itself is one big pool, but is separated in the middle by a wall divider for men and women.
+It is situated right above the hot spring source feeding the onsen.
+Despite being one large, natural pool, the onsen is separated in the middle by a wall divider for men and women.

 - Address: 43-3 Zao Onsen Kawara, Yamagata 990-2301, Yamagata Prefecture